-I have a great appreciation for the history of graphic design; I find that exploring designs of the past is a worthwhile endeavor in my quest of making informed and inspired new design solutions.
-Old print advertisements are of special interest to me because there is so much to be discovered in them about the history of typography, design, and printing methods.
+I have a great appreciation for the history of graphic design; I find that exploring designs of the past is a worthwhile endeavor for gaining inspiration and feeding my creativity for making informed and inspired new design solutions.
+Vintage ads are of special interest to me because there is so much to be discovered in them about the history of typography, design, and printing methods.
 By inspecting them closely, you can gain a new perspective on design — whether it is through small discoveries or through connecting the dots of key milestones in design history.

 Print ads are a form of ephemera, which are a unique classification of short-lived printed items, used in daily life but not meant for people to save or preserve.
 Interestingly, when a piece of ephemeron is preserved, it can be a valuable source of historical information about the time period in which it was created.
 Some of the world’s largest libraries and museums collect, organize, and preserve ephemera as part of history.